Scope-Infrastructure-Calismalari/devops-cicd/ch07-comparisons-of-ci-tools.md

 On the other hand, the Travis CI travis.yml file is much more structured.
 You specify a build language at the top of the YAML file.
 Each build language has a well-defined job lifecycle, with named phases and logical default steps (commands) if you don’t explicitly specify any steps.

-# CSP tools: Azure Pipelines, Google Cloud Build, and AWS CodePipeline
+## CSP tools-Azure Pipelines, Google Cloud Build, and AWS CodePipeline

 Now let’s take a look at the tools from the three big cloud service providers.
 It should come as no surprise that each of these tools is tightly integrated into its respective cloud platform.

-## Azure Pipelines
+### Azure Pipelines

 <p align="center"><img src="images/CI-toolsets/image-35.png"></p>